Aug 31st, 2008 @ 5:49 pm

 (source)

-Affects 1 in 10,000 to 15,000 and is caused by an autosomal dominant mechanism.
+[Hypermobility Type] Affects 1 in 10,000 to 15,000 and is caused by an autosomal dominant mechanism.
 Mutations in either of two separate genes (which are also involved in Vascular EDS and Tenascin-X deficiency EDS, respectively) may lead to this variant; it is the only type of EDS that cannot be diagnosed through skin / tissue samples but is rather diagnosed through use of clinical observations.
 Symptoms can include easy bruising, velvety-smooth skin, mildly hyperextensible skin, and loose, unstable joints.
 Joint dislocations and subluxations are common.
 Degenerative joint disease can occur; the pain associated with this condition is a serious complication.
 Some individuals have mitral valve prolapse, which creates an increased risk for infective endocarditis during surgery, particularly dental surgery, as well as possibly progressing to a life-threatening degree of severity of the prognosis of mitral valve prolapse.

 (source)

 Some people with HEDS experience very little pain.
 My grandfather was a tallish, skinny man who could put his feet behind his head.
 He had some body pain but not very much.
 More as he got old, of course.
 My mother was never physically active and never developed muscle tone needed to hold her together.
 She dislocates joints easily and has chronic pain because of it.
 I grew up on a farm and was in decent shape.
 I was relatively “normal” until I was 15.
 I had a surgery that caused a limp which caused my body’s balance to get messed up.
-I know of a woman with HEDS who was almost finished with boot camp when she fell from a ladder and shattered both ankles.
-The months of using crutches messed up her shoulders and the limp messed up her knees and hips.

 There is a theory that the chronic pain associated with HEDS is somehow related to the fascia in what is called “myofascial pain syndrome” but is often confused with fibromyalgia.
 Fascia is the stuff that covers everything in your body.
 If everything but that were removed, you’d have a perfect 3D image.
 They don’t know why the fascia of HEDS patients hurts other than it is made of collagen (and other stuff like proteins and fats).

 Some people, like my mom, are “floppy”.
 They can bend their bodies in unbelievable positions.
 Then there are people like me, whose muscles are constantly tensed in an effort to hold everything together.
 This means that falls, stumbles, etc. result in some muscle damage because they are already tense with very little room for error.
 My physical therapist and I laugh a lot at our efforts to make my body relax more which seems counter intuitive for someone with my disease.
 When my muscles spasm, they tend to really mess me up.
 It is like a wave goes through my body.
 I wrench my shoulder so my shoulder muscles tense even more.
 Then my neck and upper back muscles react.
 Then my lower back and chest muscles.
 And so on.
-I take muscle relaxers on a regular basis to try and calm them down and when I hurt myself, I take more to lessen the pain.

 So, there you have it.
 The basics anyway.
 I don’t mind questions or comments.
 EDS has made me who I am.
 I have accepted it (for the most part) and have certainly accepted my chair.
 Some people see life in a chair as a horrid thing.
 They would rather die.
 Not me.
 Using a chair gave me my life back.
 The level of pain I am in now is significantly less that what I was in before I started using one.
 And I cannot imagine the level of pain I’d be in if I didn’t have one now.
+I do, and can, walk.
+I use a single forearm crutch (sometimes two) and it takes me a while to get to where I am going.
+I don’t walk often; more in the summer, less in the winter.
+Walking comes at a price, though.
+The pain can get intense fast.

 Some day, they’ll figure out which gene is responsible (HEDS is the only type they’ve not figured out yet) which will lead to a cure.
 Some day.